Lugdunum3D/Lugdunum/doc/guidelines.md

 ### Data member

-Comments of members of struct, union, class, or enum should be written after the variable declaration, with `///<` (in accordance to the Doxygen format) instead of the usual comment syntax.
+Comments of members of a struct, union, class, or enum should be written after the variable declaration, with `///<` (in accordance to the Doxygen format) instead of the usual comment syntax.

 **Example:**
 ```cpp